whitef0x0/node-email-verification/README.md

 - **confirmMailOptions**: the options that will be passed to ```nodemailer.createTransport({...}).sendMail``` when sending an email to notify the user that their account has been verified. you must include ```${URL}``` somewhere in the ```html``` and/or ```text``` fields to put the URL in these strings.
 - **confirmSendMailCallback**: the callback function that will be passed to ```nodemailer.createTransport({...}).sendMail``` when sending an email to notify the user that their account has been verified.

-### status
-- temporary users are created (with a random URL) and saved
-- possible to predefine a temporary user schema (which must be identical to the persistent user schema) or generate one based off of a persistent user schema (this should only be done once)
-- email is sent with the URL in it, which can be customized
-- temporary users can be confirmed and changed into persistent users

 ### todo
 - **development**: add grunt tasks
 - *new option*: default callback to ```createTempUser```
 - *new option*: custom field name for the randomly-generated URL
-- add working example with Express

 ### acknowledgements
 thanks to [Frank Cash](https://github.com/frankcash) for looking over my code.